CLEOsat-group/leosatpy/README.rst

     However, the difference in date should not exceed 7 days.
 For example, data observed on 2022-11-11 UTC might be located in a folder named 2022-11-10. <-- This is detected.

-It is also recommended to separate the raw calibration files from the science observation files and place them into separate folder.
+It is furthermore recommended to separate the raw calibration files, i.e., bias, darks, and flats, from the science observation files and place them into separate folder.

-Once all programs have been executed, the directory should look like this:
+Once all programs have been executed, the final folder structure should look like this:

 .. code-block::